 Writing Questions for Kids, Tweens/Teens, and Adults— Writing is a wonderful way to encourage creativity and critical thinking.
-It also offers mental health benefits to both kids and adults, giving individuals a place where they can release their feelings.
+It also offers mental health benefits to both kids and adults, giving individuals a place where they can explore thoughts and release their feelings.

 But every age group, from younger kids to adult writers, can find it challenging to decide what they want to write about.

-That’s where a few writing questions and prompts can be helpful.
-Sometimes a good prompt or a thought-provoking question is all that is needed to get the brain going, which means you don’t waste time trying to decide what to write about.
+Sometimes a good prompt, writing topic or a thought-provoking question is all that is needed to get the brain going, which means you don’t waste time trying to decide what to write about.
 And, you certainly won’t struggle overcoming writer’s block.

 From great questions for younger kids and writing questions for teens to questions for adults, in this blog post you’ll find something for everyone in our wonderful lists of questions for writing.

-Writing Question Lists Organized by Age (Young, Teen, Adult)
+Some Thoughts on Our Writing Question Lists by Age (Young, Teen, Adult)

 Though a diary entry or journal entry on a any single day may not seem to do a lot for you in terms of becoming a better writer, I assure it does.